-Staff's audit findings totaled a net over-recovery of \$876.33.
-This is the result of two (2) findings and represents an additional over-recovered amount, which when added to the Company's calculated balance, results in a net ending balance in the ACA account of a negative \$64,649.01 in over-recovered gas costs.8 A summary of the ACA account as filed by the Company and as adjusted by the Staff is shown below, followed by a description of the findings.
+Staff's audit findings totaled an under-collection of \$5,190.38.
+This is the result of four (4) monetary findings and represents an under-recovered amount, which when added to the Company's calculated balance, results in a net ending balance in the ACA Account of \$(27,589.24)8.
+A summary of the ACA Account as filed by the Company and as adjusted by the Staff is shown below, followed by a description of the findings.